 I cannot live the life God has called me to on my own.
 It is only when I am in Christ that I can be productive as a believer.
 It is the work of the Holy Spirit to put me into Christ.
-But this passage seems to express that I participate in remaining in Christ.
+But this passage seems to express that I participate in remaining in him.
 Five times in John 15:4-7 Jesus tells us to remain in him.
 And he tells me that fruitfulness is a sign that I am remaining.

 But how do I remain in Christ?
 What am I being called to do when he tells me to remain in him?
 I think the example of the vine and branches can help with this.
 The branch depends on the vine for nourishment and for life.
-As a believer I draw life and nourishment from time spent with Christ, the vine.
+As a believer, I draw life and nourishment from time spent with Jesus, the vine.
 By spending time in prayer and in the word.
-By walking with Christ through my daily life, seeking his guidance, and following it.
+By walking with Jesus through my daily life, seeking his guidance, and following it.
 And just enjoying his fellowship.
 I remain in him when he is the focus of my life.

 Our Standing in Christ

 It is common to think of my relationship with God on an individual basis.
 To think that he views me, and treats me, as an individual.
 But the Scripture is clear that my relationship with God is actually based on my position in Christ.
 Am I in Christ?
-Or am I outside of Christ?
+Or am I outside of him?

 In Romans 8:1 Paul says that “there is no condemnation for those who are in Christ Jesus.”
 1 Corinthians 1:2 refers “to those sanctified in Christ Jesus.”
 Ephesians 1:3 expresses that we have been blessed “in the heavenly realms with every spiritual blessing in Christ.”
 In Ephesians 3:12 Paul says that in Christ “we may approach God with freedom and confidence.”
-And in Philippians 3:9 he expresses that in Christ we can have a righteousness that comes through faith in Christ.
+And in Philippians 3:9 he expresses that in Christ we can have a righteousness that comes through faith in Jesus.

 As we stand before God, in Christ, there is no condemnation, we are blessed, we can approach God, and we can have his righteousness.
 But none of that is true for the one who is not in Christ.
 Our standing before God is based solely on our position in Christ.